chrizog/someipy/docs/offering_events.rst

 - endpoint_ip: The IP address of the network interface on which the service is offered (127.0.0.1 in this example)
 - endpoint_port: The port on which the service is offered (3000 in this example)
 - ttl: The time-to-live for the service discovery entries (5 seconds in this example)
-- cyclic_offer_delay_ms: The period of the cylic offer service SD messages (2000 ms in this example)
+- cyclic_offer_delay_ms: The period of the cyclic offer service SD messages (2000 ms in this example)

 .. code-block:: python